 Arranging a green burial in San Diego

-In a recent survey, The National Funeral Directors Association discovered that 72% of funeral homes reported an increase in interest in green burial from families.
+In a recent survey, The National Funeral Directors Association discovered that 72% of funeral homes reported an increase in interest in a green burial from families.
 At present, families typically have 2 options – traditional burial or cremation.
-However, a ‘natural’ green burial is certainly less expensive than a traditional burial, and more environmentally-friendly than a cremation.
+However, a ‘natural’ green burial is certainly less expensive than a traditional burial and more environmentally friendly than a cremation.

 How do I obtain copies of a death certificate?